-Full TitleA Phase II Study of Dose-Dense Gemcitabine Plus Cisplatin (ddGC) in Patients with Muscle-Invasive Bladder Cancer with Bladder Preservation for Those Patients Whose Tumors Harbor Deleterious DNA Damage Response (DDR) Gene Alterations (A031701) (CIRB)
+Full TitleA Phase II Study of Gemcitabine Plus Cisplatin Chemotherapy in Patients with Muscle-Invasive Bladder Cancer with Bladder Preservation for Those Patients Whose Tumors Harbor Deleterious DNA Damage Response (DDR) Gene Alterations (A031701) (CIRB)

 The standard therapy for bladder cancer that invades the muscle wall (“muscle-invasive bladder cancer”) is chemotherapy followed by surgery to remove the bladder.
 The purpose of this study is to see if some patients with muscle-invasive bladder cancer can avoid surgery to remove their bladder.
 New research has shown that bladder tumors with changes in the genes called DNA damage response (DDR) genes are very sensitive to a chemotherapy treatment known as “dose-dense gemcitabine and cisplatin” (ddGC).
 In this study, researchers are testing whether patients whose tumors have a DDR gene mutation and whose bladder tumor shrinks after chemotherapy can keep the bladder and avoid surgery.

 All patients will receive ddGC.
 Those who do not have DDR mutations will go on to receive either surgery or chemoradiation (more chemotherapy plus radiation therapy) after ddGC.
 For patients with DDR mutations, those who respond well to ddGC will not have surgery; those whose tumors do not respond well to ddGC will still have surgery.
 Chemotherapy with ddGC is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have muscle-invasive bladder cancer that has not metastasized and has not yet been treated with chemotherapy, immunotherapy, or radiation therapy.